Hackvita/HackvitaDocs/v2/index.md

 ## API changelogs

+### 2022-03-24: **Some updates about requests management.**

+Support for POST requests is now available.
+We have also updated our limits:
+* 5 requests every 25 seconds (limit based on api-key)
+* 8 requests every 30 seconds (limit based on ip-address)

 ### 2021-12-31: **Check guaranteedDuration in shopElements!**

 As of 31/12/21, the element_description value is also used to describe the duration guaranteed by that specific element.
 More informations here: [/orders/getShopElements](getShopElements).